dcsil/k.ai/team/README.md

 #### Responsibilities
 <!-- What is their role for your team?	-->
-- James Chen
-- Kevin Hu
-- Ali Eren Kaya
-- Monique Mattia
-- Yvonne Zhang
+The team leader is responsible for:
+- Manage project schedule and meeting schedule
+- Plan meeting agenda
+- Keep track of project progress